jstclair/vg-demo/README.md

 bower install
 ```

-* Build and view the site
+* Build it, and view the site

 ```shell
 gulp
 ```

+> NOTE: gulp (via browser-sync) will automatically start a web server to serve
+> the site, and open your default browser

+### EditableCell

+Knockout Virtual Grid uses [editableCell](https://github.com/gnab/editableCell)
+for navigation and editing; see the README or demo page for more information on
+shortcut keys.